michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 The dataset [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/bank+marketing) is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe to a term deposit.
 The dataset has 21 features (numerical and categorical), it has 32950 examples, and the classes are high imbalanced (~89% not subcribed clients vs ~11% subscribed clients).
 For more information, check the link to the UCI repository.

 In this project, no exploratory analyses are done, as the focus is on the utilization of the azure ml studio tools and modules.
-Moreover, no balancing techniques are explored.
+Moreover, no class balancing techniques are explored.

 ## 3. Scikit-learn Pipeline

+The first model is created using the Scikit-Learn module.
+The following steps are performed in order to get data ready to be used by the model:

+* The dataset is downloaded from the source, and then, stored in azure as a Tabular Dataset
+* After that, a function called *clean_data* is called from the *train.py* script.
+This functions preprocess data and returns two dataframes, one with the features and the other with the labels associated to each example.
+The preprocessing step is described later
+* Using the Hyperdrive
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+ First, data is downloaded from source, stored in azure as a TabularDataset **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**